txie1/git_demo/README.md

 Push the changes onto Github using ```git push```.

+## 4. Update Local Branch
+The `git pull` command is used to update your local repository with the latest changes from the remote repository.
+It's a good idea to pull regularly on the branches you are working on locally.
+It combines the `git fetch` command (which retrieves the latest changes from the remote repository) and the `git merge` command (which incorporates those changes into your local branch).

+These are some common usages:
+1. `git pull --rebase`: Update your local branch with the latest remote commits while rewriting your local commits to occur after the new remote commits, avoiding a merge commit
+2. `git pull --force`: Occasionally, you may encounter conflicts that cannot be automatically resolved by Git.
+You can forcefully overwrite your local changes with the latest changes from the remote repository.
+Be cautious when using this option, as it discards your local commits irreversibly
+3. `git pull --all`: Fetch all remotes - this can be helpful when you want to synchronize all branches with their respective remote counterparts
+4. `git pull --prune`: Remove deleted remote tracking branches

 ## 4. History
 You may check all the changes made using the command `git log`, which displays a list of commits to the repository.
 There are many options and parameters to play around with when displaying the entries, for example:
 ```